I-4-3-83.Evidence or Issue Development After Court Remand

-Last Update: 9/13/05 (Transmittal I-4-15)
+Last Update: 4/27/16 (Transmittal I-4-51)

-The AC may prefer not to remand the case to an ALJ is one in which the record is complete and current, but the court remanded the case for the Commissioner to consider additional evidence which the claimant submitted to the court.
-In these cases, the claimant must show the court not only that the evidence is new and material, but also that there was a good reason why it was not submitted timely to the ALJ or the AC.
+The AC may prefer not to remand the case to an ALJ when the record is complete and current, but the court remanded the case to the Commissioner to consider additional evidence that the claimant submitted to the court.
+In these cases, the claimant must show the court not only that the evidence is new and material, but also that there was a good reason for not timely submitting the evidence to the ALJ or the AC.

 More specifically, the analyst must not discuss any of the following issues:

-Sufficiency of the evidence.
+Sufficiency of the evidence;

-Conflicts in the evidence.
+Conflicts in the evidence;

-Weight to be accorded to evidence.
+Weight to be accorded to evidence;

-Conclusions to be drawn from evidence.
+Conclusions to be drawn from evidence;

 Any other matter bearing on the merits of the case or on the hearing and appeals proceedings.